 i.
 “A degenerate plant of so noble a vine.”
 (Trapp)

 ii.
 “Manasseh is named in Assyrian annals (Menasi or Minse, King of Yaudi) among twelve rulers of Palestine who brought tribute in kind to their overlord.”
 (Wiseman)

 c.
-According to the abominations of the nations whom the Lord had cast out before: Manasseh imitated the sins of both the Canaanites and the Israelites of the northern kingdom (2 Kings 16:3).
-Since God brought judgment on these groups for their sin, casting them out of their land, then similar judgment against and unrepentant Judah should be expected.
+According to the abominations of the nations whom the LORD had cast out before: Manasseh imitated the sins of both the Canaanites and the Israelites of the Northern Kingdom (2 Kings 16:3).
+Since God brought judgment on these groups for their sin, casting them out of their land, similar judgment against an unrepentant Judah should be expected.

 2. (3-9) The specific sins of Manasseh.